 Superman likewise has the preservation of human values, life, and property—all human life, people like Lex Luthor included—acting as limiters on his power.
 Heck, most flagship comic book superheroes tend to be Fettered.

 Averted by Wonder Woman in some ways.
 Her own moral code is just as stringent as Superman's or Batman's, but as she is implicitly a warrior it allows for killing to serve the greater good.

 The Sandman: Morpheus uses the rules of the Dreaming and the occult universe in general to accomplish his goals, at one point explicitly stating that the laws which empower him in some ways also bind him in others.
 He's fond of the word 'responsibility': responsibility for the survival of the Dreaming, responsibility to anyone under his protection, responsibility to his son...
 Eventually, this is what kills him — or, perhaps, makes life so intolerable for him that he arranges his own death.
 It's complicated.

 Professor X is this and he wants to spread his view to every other mutant on the planet.
 Humans may despise, mock and scorn mutantkind...but they are never to be harmed.
 The powers that mutants are given make them the Superior Species, but not the superior man and a balanced world where all are accepted equally is his ideal vision.
 Magneto, on the other hand, says something a bit different...

-The Watcher from the Marvel/DC universe took a vow to never interfere, only to watch.
+The Watcher from the Marvel/DC universe is immensely powerful, but took a vow to never interfere, only to watch.
 Many times, he is depicted as being in deep internal conflict because he so desperately wants to intervene to prevent a disaster, even starting to take action at times only to remember his vow and abort his intended action before it is even noticed by the main characters.